-(Q6.8) PAID TO OTHER INSTITUTIONS is designed to eliminate double counting of royalty income.
-Please review the definition before responding to this question.
+(Q6.9) INCOME PAID TO OTHER INSTITUTIONS is directly related to INSTITUTIONAL AGREEMENTS and is designed to eliminate double counting of royalty income.
+Please review the definition in the section that follows before responding to this question.

 (Q7) Legal Fees